HydroModPy/HydroModPy/docs/readthedocs/source/seven-modes.rst

 -------------------------

 Lazy construction lets a notebook re-run only the phase that changed.
-The geographic preprocessing and the data loading run once.
+The geographic/domain runtime and the data loading run once.
 The mesh build and the simulation can iterate without re-downloading data.
+These Project verbs call the same ``workflow.steps`` helpers used by the full Pipeline; they are just exposed one by one for interactive work.

 .. code-block:: python